 A holistic approach to preventing sexual harm

-Its flagship approach is the ‘Circle of Support and Accountability’ service.
+Thus, the mission of re:shape was to keep communities safe by reducing the risk of sexual harm.
+Its flagship approach was the ‘Circle of Support and Accountability’ service.
 The idea of the programme originated in Canada in 1994 and has since been introduced to the UK after studies demonstrated a 70% reduction in re-offending rates when using the ‘Circles’ approach.

-- One to One: a trained coordinator works on a one-to-one basis with an individual referred for being a risk of sexual harm.
-The coordinator works with the individual on three areas: assessment of risk, risk management and future focus.
-The primary goal of the one-to-one is to ensure the individual is not socially isolated or emotionally lonely.
+- One to One: a trained coordinator worked on a one-to-one basis with a service user by prioritising three main areas: assessment of risk, risk management, and future focus.
+The primary goal of the one-to-one was to ensure the individual was not socially isolated or emotionally lonely.